 It is not the cliffs of Møns Klint, however, that are listed as a UNESCO World Heritage site, but the smaller ones at Stevns Klint a bit further north.
-We stop in the area on our way to Copenhagen for another full day of exploring.
+We stop in the area on our way to Copenhagen where we want to spend a few days sightseeing.
+But first we are in for another full day of exploring the coast.

 The Trampesti hiking path